ajv-validator/ajv/KEYWORDS.md

 The value of this keyword should be a map where keys should be regular expressions and the values should be objects with the following properties:

-- `schema` (required) - should be a JSON schema.
+- `schema` (required) - should be a JSON Schema.
 For data object to be valid the values in data object properties that match regular expression(s) should be valid according to the corresponding `schema`(s).
 - `maximum` / `minimum` (optional) - should be integers.
 For data object to be valid the number of properties that match regular expression(s) should be within limits set by `minimum`(s) and `maximum`(s).